Luciano (footballer, born 1993)

-Luciano da Rocha Neves (born 5 May 1993), simply known as Luciano, is a Brazilian professional footballer who plays as a forward for São Paulo FC.
+Luciano da Rocha Neves (born 18 May 1993), simply known as Luciano, is a Brazilian professional footballer who plays as a forward for Campeonato Brasileiro Série A club São Paulo.

 Club career

 Luciano was born in Anápolis, Goiás, and joined Atlético Goianiense's youth setup from hometown club Anápolis.
 He made his debut for the former on 8 March 2012, coming on as a second-half substitute for William in a 1–0 away win against Gurupi, for the year's Copa do Brasil.

 Luciano made his Série A debut on 13 October 2012, coming from the bench and scoring the last in a 3–1 home win against Internacional.
 He contributed with five league appearances during the campaign, suffering team relegation.

-In 2013 Luciano moved to Avaí in the Série B. He again made his debut with a goal, netting his team's only in a 1–3 loss at Chapecoense.
+In 2013 Luciano moved to Avaí in the Série B. He again made his debut with a goal, netting his team's only in a 3–1 loss at Chapecoense.

 On 13 February 2014, Luciano signed a three-year contract with Corinthians in the top level.
 He made his debut for the club nine days later, replacing Romarinho in a 3–2 Campeonato Paulista home win against Rio Claro.

 Luciano subsequently scored two braces for Timão, in a 3–0 home win against Comercial and in a 4–0 away routing of Linense.
 On 22 August 2014 he scored a hat-trick in a 5–2 home success over Goiás.

 On 19 August 2015, in a match against Santos for the national cup, Luciano suffered a serious knee injury.
 He was sidelined for seven months, returning to action in February of the following year.

 On 24 August 2016, Luciano was loaned to La Liga side CD Leganés for one year, with a buyout clause.

 Panathinaikos, Fluminense and Grêmio

-On 12 July 2017, Corinthians striker is finally expected in Athens, in order to finalize the last details of deal with Greek Superleague club Panathinaikos.
-On 17 July 2017 Luciano was officially loaned until the end of the year, as he is expected to sign a contract until June 2020 with the "greens" on 1 January 2018.
+On 17 July 2017, Luciano joined Greek Superleague club Panathinaikos on loan until the end of the year.
 On 20 September 2017, Luciano suffered a serious cruciate rupture injury during Greek Cup's clash against AEL in Leoforos.
-It is expected to return in action in March 2018.
+He was expected to return to action in March 2018.

-In the end of 2018 he goes to Fluminense.
+In the end of 2018 he went to Fluminense.

-In 2019, he goes to Grêmio.
+In 2019, he moved to Grêmio.

 São Paulo

-On 18th August 2020, Luciano signed until December of 2022 with São Paulo FC.
+On 18 August 2020, Luciano signed until December 2022 with São Paulo FC.
 He came to Tricolor after Éverton signed with Grêmio, and going to Luciano's opposite side.